mdenizozkahraman/mdenizozkahraman/README.md

 - 👀 I’m interested in Cyber Security, Network, Programming and Operating Systems.

-- 🌱 I’m currently learning Offensice Security Basics, Python, Java and Linux.
+- 🌱 I’m currently learning Offensice Security Basics and Network Systems for CCNA certificate.

+- ⚡ I'm improving myself on Java.

 - 📫 How to reach me: